-Staff should share low-level concerns in confidence with the DSL in school.
-All staff can record any concerns on 'My Concern'.
-These concerns are then emailed to DSLs.
+Staff should share low-level concerns in confidence with the DSL/ Headteacher in school.

 Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.